Commercial Lease Renewal Solicitors

 Under the Act, commercial tenants have a statutory right to a renewal lease.
 This means that at the end of the lease, the tenant can ask the landlord for a new lease unless such right has been excluded.

-Landlords do have some grounds to reject this request; for example, if they want to redevelop it, but they may have to compensate the tenant.
+Landlords do have some grounds to reject this request; for example, if they want to redevelop the property, they may have to compensate the tenant.

 If the grounds for possession or proposed renewal terms are disputed, either the landlord or tenant must issue proceedings to resolve the matter.
 Additionally, for a tenant, proceedings will be required to enable them to continue to occupy the property whilst the dispute is resolved.